KeithDeSantis/JS-Wordle/README.md

 # JS-Wordle
-For Fun Wordle Implementation (CSS and some HTML from tutorial)
+A for fun Wordle implementation I made to run after I finish the Wordle CSS and some HTML from tutorial).